 Viewing and Adding Comments

 All users on the access profile can view, submit, and upload attachments to comments on requests they are assigned to.
-These allow request participants to communicate about the request, as well as retain information and evidence for audit and compliance purposes.
+These allow request participants to communicate about the request and retain evidence for audit and compliance purposes.

 Comments are required when an Approver rejects a request or a Reviewer contests usage.

 To view comments, select the Comment icon next to the request in the EAM Dashboard or in the Reviewer Dashboard.